natemccurdy/puppet-purge_node/README.md

 # Purge Node Task

-This module adds a Task for purging Puppet agents.
+This module adds Tasks for purging Puppet agents and cleaning certificates.

-For Puppet Enterprise users, this means you can allow users or admins to decommission nodes without giving them SSH access to your Puppet master!
+For Puppet Enterprise users, this means you can allow users or admins to decommission nodes or clean certificates without giving them SSH access to your Puppet master!
 The ability to run this task remotely or via the Console is gated and tracked by the [RBAC system](https://puppet.com/docs/pe/2017.3/rbac/managing_access.html) built in to PE.

 ## Requirements